ddxv/mobile-network-traffic/README.md

-# 2023-09: How to Sniff Mobile HTTPs from Apps
+# 2023: How to Sniff Mobile HTTPs from Apps

-I am doing the project again from Scratch as I heard some things may have changed for this flow.
+Want to see how to do a Man in the Middle attack to see your devices encrypted HTTPS outgoing requests and their responses?
+This flow is for troubleshooting mobile advertising and checking the security of apps on your phone.
 To see the previous notes you can check `/old-docs/`.

 ## Waydroid Setup